riimuru/osu-rx/README.md

 - **HitWindow100 Key:** if this key is pressed, osu!rx will widen current hit timings so you can get more 100s and slightly increase your Unstable Rate.

 - **HitScan:** it will scan for current cursor position and determine whether relax should hit right now, earlier or later.

-- **osu!rx won't ever be outdated:** osu!rx has IPC Fallback mode which will turn on if memory scanning fails.
-While this mode is on, osu!rx will communicate with osu! through IPC to get needed variables.
-So if there will be any breaking-updates to osu!, most of osu!rx's functions will continue to work.

 ## Running osu!rx
 **Download latest build from one of the sources below:**